Hirvensaloa/rehti-mmorpg/rehtiLib/map/README.md

 Each object should have a JSON-file in [object_tile_maps](/object_tile_maps).
 Object tile map defines which tiles does the object block around itself.
 For example, a house wants to define all of the tiles which have walls, as blocked.
 Object's can also block a tile from a certain direction.
 For example, a fence can block only south direction so that player can still be on the same tile as the fence but the fence will just block southside access.

-object tile map is named `<id>-<name>.json`. object tile map is defined as a matrix.
+Object tile map is named `<id>-<name>.json`.
+Object tile map is defined as a matrix.
 Elements have string values.

 | String value |                            Meaning                            |
 | :----------: | :-----------------------------------------------------------: |